List of women astronauts

-The following is a list of women who have traveled into space, sorted by date of first flight.
-This list includes Russian cosmonauts, who were the first women in outer space travelers.
+The following is a list of women who have traveled into space serving as a commander or crew member of a spacecraft, commonly referred to as astronauts or cosmonauts, sorted by date of first flight.
+This list includes Russian cosmonauts, who were the first women in outer space.
 Valentina Tereshkova became the first woman to go to space in 1963, very early in crewed space exploration, and it would be almost twenty years before another flew (Svetlana Savitskaya).